serverpod/serverpod_docs/docs/05-concepts/05-database/06-relation-queries.md

   ),
 );
 ```
+The example above includes several different objects configured by specifying the named parameters.

+## Include relational lists

 Including a list of objects (1:n relation) can be done with the special `includeList` method.
-In the simplest case, the entire list can be included like this.
+In the simplest case, the entire list is included.

 ```dart
 var user = await Company.db.findById(